CFCO-FM

-CFCO (630 kHz) is a news, sports, and country music AM radio station located in Chatham-Kent, Ontario.
+CFCO-FM (91.3 FM, "Big Country 91.3") is a commercial radio station licensed to Chatham-Kent, Ontario, Canada, featuring a news, sports, and country music format.
 The station, owned by London, Ontario-based Blackburn Radio, features a heavy local news commitment.

-CFCO is one of the few dedicated country music stations on the AM dial in North America, as well as one of the few to do so in C-QUAM AM stereo.
+Until its FM conversion in 2026, CFCO was one of the few dedicated country music stations on the AM dial in North America, as well as one of the few to do so in C-QUAM AM stereo, formerly at 630 kHz.

 History

 Classic Gold 630

 The AM radio station has been on the air since 1926.
 CFCO, which stands for "Coming From Chatham Ontario", featured middle of the road and adult contemporary formats through much of its history, moving to an oldies format around 1992, as Classic Gold 630.

-The station made several upgrades during this period under the ownership of Bea-Ver Broadcasting, including an increase in nighttime power from 1,000 to 6,000 watts (the station broadcasts with 10,000 watts by day).
+The station made several upgrades during this period under the ownership of Bea-Ver Broadcasting, including an increase in nighttime power from 1,000 to 6,000 watts (the station broadcast with 10,000 watts by day).
 The high quality of the AM stereo audio of CFCO was for a time even featured on a tuner manufacturer's website.

 CFCO-1-FM

 In 2000, the station added its FM signal on 92.9 (CFCO-1-FM) to improve reception of the station's programming in office buildings in Chatham.
-The FM simulcasts the AM 100% and initially broadcast with only 50 watts of power (later quintupled to 250 watts).
+The FM simulcast the AM full time and initially broadcast with only 50 watts of power (later quintupled to 250 watts).